ZwickyTransientFacility/scope-ml/doc/usage.md

 2. target group id(s) on Fritz for upload
 3. Scope taxonomy id
 4. Class name of objects.
 Set this to "read" and include taxonomy map to automatically upload multiple classes at once.
-5. Fritz token
-6. Taxonomy map ("label in file":"Fritz taxonomy name", JSON format).
+5. Taxonomy map ("label in file":"Fritz taxonomy name", JSON format).
-7. Comment to post (if specified)
+6. Comment to post (if specified)
-8. Index to start uploading (zero-based)
+7. Index to start uploading (zero-based)
-9. Index to stop uploading (inclusive)
+8. Index to stop uploading (inclusive)
-10. Skip photometry upload (existing sources only)
+9. Skip photometry upload (existing sources only)
-11. Origin of ZTF data.
+10. Origin of ZTF data.
 If set, values in ztf_id CSV column will post as annotations.

 process:
 1. get object ids of all the data from Fritz using the ra, dec, and period